szorfein/dots/README.md

 ## Config
 Edit the config file.

-    $ chezmoi edit-config
+    $ EDITOR="vim" chezmoi edit-config

 ## Apply
-`apply` will install all the dependencies and add files to your $HOME.
+`apply` will install all the dependencies and add files to your $HOME, before `apply`, you only need verify 2 things:

++ If you have create your first user, logout and back to initialize his environment correctly.
++ You need `sudo` configured with at least `username ALL=(ALL) ALL`.

+When you are ready, execute:

     $ chezmoi -v apply